wobkenh/simplematcomponents/projects/simplemattable/readme.md

 You can make the header of the table sticky using the `[sticky]` flag.
 The sticky header is turned off by default.

 If you want to enable adding/editing/deleting of elements in the table, have a look at [the section about edit-mode](#edit-mode).
+If you want to stick the button column to the end of the table, use the `stickyButtons` option.

+If you want to know which elements are currently displayed in your table, use the `renderedData` output parameter.
+If you want to know which elements apply to the current filter, use the `filteredData` output parameter.

 ### Complex Model